thomasheinemann/disaster_response_pipeline/README.md

 -->
 ### Summary

-This disaster response project is a web app and triggered by the udacity "data-scientist-nanodegree" program (see https://www.udacity.com/).
+This disaster response project is a web app triggered by the udacity "data-scientist-nanodegree" program (see https://www.udacity.com/).
 Hereby, a user can enter into a textbox a disaster message, which is then classified among 36 categories covering requests, medical help, etc.
-The positive results of these multioutput classification are shown by highlighting the corresponding categories.
+The positive results of these multioutput classifications are shown by highlighting the corresponding categories.

 ### Use case / motivation
-If an emergency message is received by an emergency service, their operator has to decide quickly what to do.
+If an emergency message is received by an emergency service, the operator has to decide quickly what to do.
-The callers are often under shock or panicked - so no information should get lost.
+The callers are often in shock or panicked - so no information should get lost.
-In such moments time is valueable and seconds may decide over life or death.
+In such moments, time is valuable and seconds may decide over life or death.
 The following exemplary questions may arise: What emergency services are required?
 How many emergency cars of each service are needed?
-How many more are to be hold on stand-by?
-Are special technical machinery like helicopters or heavy fireworks cars in need?
+How many more are to be held on standby?
+Are special technical machineries like helicopters or heavy fireworks cars in need?
 Could the situation escalate? ...
 A first help would be to understand the kind of emergency.
 Often it is even more than one.
 Given this problem, this app could be used in supporting the operator by detecting emergency categories such that he or she could make a quick but reasonable decision.
-The requirement is that message is transcripted.
+The requirement is that the message is transcripted.

 ### Raw model / fields of application

 This project serves as a simple raw model for a multi-target classification of text messages.
-It consists of fundamental natural language processing steps and posseses a machine learning pipeline.
+It consists of fundamental natural language processing steps and possesses a machine-learning pipeline.
 There are various fields of direct application.
-Given a text, one may analyse its tonality or topic, the language, the dialect, or even diagnostic findings etc.
+Given a text, one may analyze its tonality or topic, the language, the dialect, or even diagnostic findings, etc.